policeb00th/Cowin/README.md

 |select_age_flag|Flag to displays center list based on all ages or specific age group, select 0 for all vaccine slots, 1 for selected age vaccine slots.
 Default is 1|
 |paid_necessary| Enter one if only want to see paid centers, else enter 0, default is 0|

+PS- Sometimes it might say "Error accessing data from Cowin.
+This happens due to the cloudflare protection used by the government for their servers.
+Just run the file again, it should work.
+If it doesn't, wait for some time before running again, otherwise feel free to [contact me](https://www.instagram.com/hey_atleast_someone/)